Anashva/Assignments/README.md

 #  Assignments
-Assignment of Python Machine Learning
+All Assignment of Python Machine Learning